 ‘pseudonymisation’ means the processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject (individual person who can be identified) without the use of additional information, provided that such additional information is kept separately and is subject to technical and organizational measures to ensure that the personal data are not attributed to an identified or identifiable natural person;

-And if you want to process data for analytics purposes, the data anonymization method is a more effective way to safeguard personal data privacy and derive insights from it.
+And if you want to process data for analytics purposes, data anonymization can also be used to safeguard personal data privacy and derive insights from it.

-Data anonymization is the process of irreversible transformation of personal data.
-The goal of anonymizing data is not only to remove personal identifiers but also to ensure that it’s impossible to determine who an individual is from the rest of the data.
+In contrast to pseudonymization, data anonymization is the process of irreversible transformation of personal data.
+The goal of anonymizing data is not only to remove personal identifiers but also to ensure that it’s impossible to determine who an individual is from the rest of the data, and for this process to be permanent

 Let’s see how the GDPR defines data anonymization.